nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 The Provider must UPDATE the existing resource changing its status from current to entered-in-error.
 In doing so the NRLS will modify its version to reflect the change to that Pointer.

+## Deleting Pointers ##

+If a pointer is no longer valid or appropriate for use and should not be superseded or marked as "entered-in-error", then the pointer should be deleted.